roufamatic/roufa-enterprises-blog/contents/articles/when-badimageformatexception-is-not-what-it-seems/index.md

 ---
 ![I hate this exception](BadImageFormatException.png)

-Another obnoxious exception that long-term C# developers are very familiar with is `BadImageFormatException`.
+Another exception that long-term C# developers are very familiar with is `BadImageFormatException`.
 When I see it, I think "there must be some kind of compilation mixup."
 As in, a third-party DLL isn't compiled as AnyCPU.
 Or a .NET 2.0 site is referencing a .NET 4.0 library.
 Generally it's an annoyance but easy to suss out.

 Today I received an error report from my colleague where the application was throwing this very exception.
-I couldn't reproduce the problem on my machine, but he assured it happened every time on his (a 32-bit workstation) and on the test server (64-bit).
+I couldn't reproduce the problem on my machine, but he assured me it happened every time on his (a 32-bit workstation) and on the test server (64-bit).

 The stack trace ended inside a call like this.